filamentphp/filament/packages/admin/docs/03-pages.md

 }
 ```

-## Widgets
+### Building widgets

-Filament allows you to use Widgets inside pages, you can display widgets below the header and above footer.
+Filament allows you to display widgets inside pages, below the header and above the footer.

-To register a widget in a page use `getHeaderWidgets()` or `getFooterWidgets()` methods:
+To register a widget on a page, use the `getHeaderWidgets()` or `getFooterWidgets()` methods:

 ```php
 use App/Filament/Widgets/StatsOverviewWidget;